-- After finding out that Eddy's brother is a total jerkass who likes to torment as well as physically harm Eddy for his own sick pleasure, the kids from the cul-de-sac (even Kevin) feel genuinely sorry for Eddy, and gang up on Eddy's brother and fight him to save Eddy.
+- After finding out that Eddy's brother is a total jerkass who likes to torment as well as physically harm Eddy for his own sick pleasure, the kids from the cul-de-sac (even Kevin and Sarah) feel genuinely sorry for Eddy, and gang up on Eddy's brother and fight him to save Eddy.

 Eddy: (joyfully) WE DID IT, DOUBLE-D!
 Everyone loves us!
 WE'RE FINALLY IN, BABY!

 - And at the very end, after Kevin declares that they ought to head to his house for jawbreakers, Eddy joyfully declares that the Eds are finally IN.
 The kids walk off, holding the Eds high and singing the "Friendship Song".
 If you listen closely, you'll hear that even the Eds (Yes, even Eddy) are singing along.
 Seeing the title characters beyond joy at finally gaining the acceptance they've been wanting to get throughout the entire series is sure to put a big, satisfied smile on your face!

 Double-D: (happily) And it only took 130 episodes, 4 specials, and a movie, Eddy!

 Ed: (gleefully) Let's SING A SONG! (everyone sings the "Friendship Song" as they walk away)

 - The only downside is that Jonny and Plank failed to make it to the trailer park in time, and as a result, think the kids are still against the Eds and try to attack them.
 This causes them to become the outcasts and ultimately leads to Jonny becoming a villain.
 Thankfully, the series is over by then.